dancsecs/szargs/README.md

 // HasNext returns true if any arguments remain unabsorbed. func (args *Args) HasNext() bool

-// PushArg places the supplied argument to the end of the internal ags list. func (args *Args) PushArg(arg string)
+// PushArg places the supplied argument to the end of the internal args list. func (args *Args) PushArg(arg string)

 // Args returns a copy of the current argument list.